How do you choose who teaches at PUGS?

 What support can I get from PUGS?

-We want your PUGS course to be successful, which means the leadership team will have your back throughout the process.
+We want your PUGS course to be successful, which means we have support you throughout the process.
 We are experts in the best practices of pedagogy.
-We will help you from course development through the marketing process to the technical and content elements of course production, hosting, and participant experience.
-Reach out for anything you need.
+We will help you with course development through the marketing process to the elements of course production, hosting, and participant experience.

 What kind of course materials do I need to produce?